Changing Perceptions: Improving the health sector response to sexual assault

 Whether the sexual assault happened recently or in the past, it is important to provide care that addresses both acute and ongoing health impacts.

-This course focuses specifically on the issue of sexual assault - what is consent, what is sexual assault, how you as a healthcare worker can respond to a disclosure of sexual assault, how to support survivors, provide them with options, make an effective referral, and care for yourself.
+Designed for health care workers, this course focuses specifically on the issue of sexual assault - what is consent, what is sexual assault, how you, as a health care worker, can respond to a disclosure of sexual assault, how you can support survivors, provide them with options, make an effective referral and care for yourself.

 About the project